 This will probably account for the biggest chunk of South Africa budget.
 It can actually be overwhelming as there are so many great adventure activities on offer in Cape Town and up the coast.
 You could honestly spend all day every day jumping out of planes, snorkelling with seals, abseiling, paragliding and jumping off bridges if you wished.
 Your budget would go out the window fairly quickly though!

 Part 7 of this guide goes into a lot of detail about all the best adventure activities to tick off your bucket list and how much everything costs, but here’s a quick guide to get you started.
+If you go on an African safari with kids, you may have to budget a little extra for these activities.

 Extreme Activities: €80 – €160